ketans08/med-rank-flow/QUICK_START.md

 - ✅ Check browser console for CORS errors

 ### MongoDB connection error
-- ✅ Verify MongoDB is running
+- ✅ Verify MongoDB Atlas URL in `backend/.env` is correct
+- ✅ Check Atlas cluster is running (not paused)
-- ✅ Check `MONGODB_URL` in `backend/.env`
+- ✅ Verify IP whitelist includes `0.0.0.0/0` in Atlas Network Access
-- ✅ For Atlas: Check IP whitelist and credentials
+- ✅ Check database user credentials are correct

 ## 🎉 You're All Set!

 Everything is configured and ready to run.
-Just start MongoDB and run the startup scripts!
+Your MongoDB Atlas is already configured - just run the startup scripts!

-For production deployment, see `DEPLOYMENT.md` and update `.env` files with production values.
+**No local MongoDB installation needed** - you're using cloud Atlas! ☁️